rollbear/strong_type/README.md

 ```

 `otherint` is a distinct type from `myint`.
 If a function takes an argument of
-type `myint`, you can't pass it an instance of `otherint`, and vise-versa.
+type `myint`, you can't pass it an instance of `otherint`, and vice-versa.
 You
 also can't cross-assign, cross-create or cross-compare.

 To access more functionality, you add modifiers.
 For example: